 Special attention will be paid to “multiple designated areas”, i.e. local territories with a concentration or proximity of more than one UNESCO designation, in order to analyse the potential, challenges and possible experiences related to the coordination and integration between different designations.

 The workshop will focus on UNESCO Designations and their potential role in addressing sustainable development goals, with specific reference to the UN 2030 Agenda.

-- The role of creativity and innovation in community based development, to understand how the diverse cultural expressions sustain cultural and social innovation process and how UNESCO designations can operate for incubating and disseminating sustainable development practices.
+- The role of creativity and innovation in community based development, to understand how the synergy between food-related heritage and cultural and creative industries can sustain inclusive social and economic growth in UNESCO designations.

-- Tools and practices to facilitate the management and development of sustainable tourism at UNESCO designated areas through fostering increased awareness, capacity and balanced participation of all stakeholders.
+- Tools and practices to facilitate the management and development of food-related sustainable tourism at UNESCO designated areas, through fostering increased awareness, capacity and balanced participation of all stakeholders.